Now this is sea kayaking!

 In the middle of Lake Superior, Isle Royale is the most remote and spectacular sea kayaking destination in the Midwest.
 Gichigami, as Superior is called, can be calm or challenging, but she always provides an adventure.

-Join Stone Harbor on this 22-mile sea kayaking journey as we explore the wild beauty of the island’s southern shore.
-We’ll visit protected coves, nearby smaller islands, abandoned fishing villages and restored lighthouses.
-We will also have plenty of time to relax and explore some of the many hiking trails found within one of the least-visited national parks in the U.S. This trip will be the perfect conclusion to your summer and one you’ll treasure for a lifetime.
+Join Stone Harbor on this sea kayaking journey as we explore the wild beauty of Isle Royale’s magnificent shore.
+On this six-day (and five nights) trip, we visit protected coves, nearby smaller islands, abandoned fishing villages and restored lighthouses.
+We also have plenty of time to relax and explore some of the many hiking trails found within one of the least-visited national parks in the U.S. This is a trip will you will treasure for a lifetime!

 Note: This is a typical itinerary.
 Call us at 218-387-3136 to customize an Isle Royale trip just for you.

 Day 1: Travel from Grand Marais to Isle Royale.
 After our arrival, we will have enough time to set up camp and provide some initial instruction for any guest in need.